yapxue/pulsar/conf/yapxue/yapxue.md

 * subscriptionType default Exlusive?
 Exlusive cannot loadbalance in numsg server.
 * threadsafe layer is useless since pulsar consumer is threadsafe.
 * consumerInstance get lock failed ?
+* consumer.seek(messageId) can only applied to single partition.
+If messageId is TopicMessageId, will it be supported?
+* producerName is unique ?

 ## 06-27
 * Message has some time property what's their meaning?